 "No person may, for a fee, reproduce, reprint, or distribute any item consisting of a form, application, or other publication of the Social Security Administration unless such person has obtained specific, written authorization for such activity in accordance with regulations which the Commissioner of Social Security shall prescribe."

 Furthermore, SSA's regulation at 20 CFR 422.527 also requires prior approval:

 "Any person, institution, or organization wishing to reproduce, reprint, or distribute any application, form, or publication prescribed by the Administration must obtain prior approval if he or she intends to charge a fee.
 Requests for approval must be in writing and include the reason or need for the reproduction, reprinting, or distribution; the intended users of the application, form, or publication; the fee to be charged; any proposed modification; the proposed format; the type of machinery (e.g., printer, burster, mail handling), if any, for which the application, form, or publication is being designed; estimated printing quantity; estimated printing cost per thousand; estimated annual usage; and any other pertinent information required by the Administration.
-Forward all requests for prior approval to: Division of Forms Policy and Design, 6401 Security Boulevard, Baltimore, MD 21235-6401."
+Forward all requests for prior approval to: Office of Publications Management, 6401 Security Boulevard, Baltimore, MD 21235-6401."

 How to request approval

 To receive approval, the third party organization must first submit the following information to us on company letterhead:

 - The title and form number to be reproduced;

 - A summary of how the reproduced form will be used by the requesting organization;